-Greater polarization of s-block elements makes the first element more covalent and differentiates them from the rest, which are ionic.
+Greater polarization of s block elements makes the first element more covalent and differentiates them from the rest, which is ionic.

 The similarity in size and charge density makes them resemble the element diagonally placed in the next group (diagonal relationship).

-It is observed that the physical and chemical properties of these s-block elements changes in a particular trend as the atomic number of the elements increases.
+It is observed that the physical and chemical properties of these s block elements change in a particular trend as the atomic number of the elements increases.
 Changes in the various properties of the group are as mentioned below:

 Atomic and Ionic Radii

-When the s-block elements of modern periodic table are observed it is seen that the size of the alkali metals is larger compared to other elements in a particular period.
-As the atomic number increases the total number of electrons increases along with the addition of shells.
+When the s block elements of the modern periodic table are observed, it is seen that the size of the alkali metals is larger compared to other elements in a particular period.
+As the atomic number increases, the total number of electrons increases along with the addition of shells.

-As the ionic sizes of the elements increases the hydration enthalpy decreases.
-Smaller the size of the ion the hydration enthalpy is high as the atom has the capacity to accommodate a larger number of water molecules around it due to high charge/radius ratio and hence gets hydrated.
+As the ionic sizes of the elements increase, the hydration enthalpy decreases.
+The smaller the size of the ion, the hydration enthalpy is high as the atom has the capacity to accommodate a larger number of water molecules around it due to the high charge/radius ratio, and hence gets hydrated.

-- The alkali metals have a low melting and boiling point due to the weak metallic bonding.
+- Alkali metals have a low melting and boiling point due to weak metallic bonding.

-- Alkali metals and its respective salts have the capability to impart color to the oxidizing flame due to the heat generated from the flame which excites the valence electrons from one energy level to another energy level.
+- Alkali metals and their respective salts have the capability to impart colour to the oxidizing flame due to the heat generated from the flame, which excites the valence electrons from one energy level to another energy level.
 This helps in the detection of alkali metals during the flame test.

-A diagonal relationship in s-block elements exists between adjacent elements which are located in the second and third period of the periodic table.
-For example, Lithium of group 1A and second period shows similarities with the properties of magnesium which are located in the 2nd group and 3rd period.
+A diagonal relationship in s block elements exists between adjacent elements, which are located in the second and third periods of the periodic table.
+For example, the lithium of group 1A and the second period shows similarities with the properties of magnesium, which are located in the 2nd group and 3rd period.

-Similarly, properties of beryllium which are located in the 2nd group and 2nd period show a likeness with properties of aluminium which is located in the third period and third group.
-The two elements which show similarities in their properties can be called a diagonal pair or diagonal neighbours.
+Similarly, the properties of beryllium, which are located in the 2nd group and 2nd periods, show a likeness with the properties of aluminium which is located in the third period and third group.
+The two elements which show similarities in their properties can be called diagonal pairs or diagonal neighbours.

-The properties of s-block elements vary significantly when compared to the other elements of the sub-group they belong to.
-The diagonal neighbors show a lot of similarities.
-Such a relationship is exhibited as you move left to right and down the group; the periodic table has opposing factors.
+The properties of s block elements vary significantly when compared to the other elements of the sub-group they belong to.
+The diagonal neighbours show a lot of similarities.
+Such a relationship is exhibited as you move left to the right and down the group; the periodic table has opposing factors.